Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: A General Construction

-At this stage of the description, $P$ is modelled as an abstract collection of pairs $\langle \var{id}, \var{pilot} \rangle$.
-The collection is then sorted by \var{id} to materialize the final pilots table (line 27).
-In this way, the code of the search can adapt to either work in internal or external memory.
+At this stage of the description, $P$ is modeled as an abstract collection of pairs $\langle \var{id}, \var{pilot} \rangle$.
+The collection is then sorted by \var{id} to materialize the final pilots table (line 24).
+In this way, the code of \Call{Search}{} can adapt to either work in internal or external memory.

-Both positions $p$ (line 15) and pilots $k_i$ are 64-bit integers.
-Therefore, the search consumes $n^{\prime}$ bits for the bitmap \var{taken}, plus $64L$ bits for the array \var{positions} because at most $L$ positions can be added to it, plus $m(\lceil \log_2 m \rceil + 2 \times 64)$ bits for \var{P}.
+The positions $p$ (line 12) and pilots $k_i$ are 64-bit integers.
+The \Call{Search}{} algorithm consumes $N$ bits for the bitmap \var{taken}, plus $64 \cdot L$ bits for the array \var{positions} because at most $L$ positions can be added to it, plus $m\cdot(\lceil \log_2(m) \rceil + 64)$ bits for \var{P}.